mtiessler/NLP-Introduction/1.Transformer Models/6_Decoder_models.md

 # Encoder models
-They use only the **decoder** from the Transformer architecture.
+They only use the **decoder** from the Transformer architecture.

 ![Feature Vectors](Images/1_decoder.png "Feature Vectors")

 ## How does it work
-It can perform **most of the same tasks as an encoder** but with a loss of performance.
+It can perform **most of the same tasks as an encoder**.
+This comes with a loss of performance.

 ![Feature Vectors](Images/2_decoder.png "Feature Vectors")

 The decoder converts words into sequences of numbers (**feature vectors/tensors**):

-It generates one **feature tensor** per word it was passed to the encoder.
+It generates one **feature tensor** per word it was passed to the Decoder.

 The **dimension of the vector** is defined by **the architecture of the model**.